 Moving into Science

-Moving into Science is a course for college and university students who need English for their continuing science education.
+Moving into Science is a course for college and university students who need English for their continuing education.
 It caters for pre-intermediate learners who want to study more effectively and to prepare for a career in science.
 It combines carefully controlled development of English-language skills with coverage of key aspects of science.

 - Communicative activities encourage students to become confident, effective communicators.